Average Rent Prices in Buffalo

 How does Buffalo compare to other northeast cities?

-Among northeastern cities in our database, Buffalo ranks on the higher end for rent prices.
+Among northeastern cities in our database, Buffalo ranks as one of the more affordable options for rent prices.
 Nearby alternatives include Rochester and Erie.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Buffalo?